mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 ###### PLANETARY ARMED FORCES

 Most worlds have some kind of armed forces.
-This can range from a tribal chieftain’s bodyguards armed with the finest in stone–axe technology to a major fleet of starships.
+This can range from a tribal chieftain's bodyguards armed with the finest in stone–axe technology to a major fleet of starships.

-In practice, very few worlds maintain Jump–capable warships but many have some kind of ‘system squadron’ using locally built or imported vessels.
+In practice, very few worlds maintain Jump–capable warships but many have some kind of 'system squadron' using locally built or imported vessels.
 Most system squadrons are basically patrol forces capable of policing the local spaceways and enforcing customs regulations.
 These are not usually able to defeat a serious military